Custom Wardrobe Designs

 In order to use the document, you need to click the Enable Editing button.
 Don't worry, our files are stored in on a secure server and transferred with SSL encryption.

 Don't know how to measure your wardrobe?
-Check out our how to meausre guides on our support page.
+Check out our how to measure guides on our support page.

 Email us your designs using our contact form and we will send you a quotation.
 Please include as much information as possible including any photos of your wardrobe / wardrobe door opening.